stolostron/rhacm-docs/README.md

    ```
 4. Add a title for your tab  after `title:`.
 5. Add an integer after `nav_order:` to choose where the tab appears on the website.
-6. Add the link to the Markdown file (topic) you want your tab to link to after `permalink:` below `children:` See [Add new topic](/README.md#Add-new-topic) for more details on how to add topics.
+6. Add the link to the Markdown file (topic) you want your tab to link to after `permalink:` below `children:` See [Adding a new topic](/README.md#Adding-a-new-topic) for more details on how to add topics.

 ## Adding a new `Quick links` card